canro91/canro91.github.io/_posts/2025-10-28-StreetSmartCoding.md

 That's why I wrote **Street-Smart Coding**— a roadmap of 30 lessons I wish I had when I started.
 For every dev who's ever typed “how to get better at coding” into Google or ChatGPT.
 (Back in my days, I didn’t have ChatGPT...
 Wait, I sound like a nostalgic grandpa...)

-{% include image.html name="ScrollingThruStreetSmartCoding.gif" alt="Scrolling through the first pages of Street-Smart Coding" caption="Preview of the first ~12 pages. <a href="https://imcsarag.gumroad.com/l/streetsmartcoding/?utm_source=blog&utm_medium=animation&utm_campaign=my-new-book-is-here" width="800px" target="_blank" rel="noopener noreferrer">Grab your copy of Street-Smart Coding here</a>" %}
+{% include image.html name="ScrollingThruStreetSmartCoding.gif" width="800px" alt="Scrolling through the first pages of Street-Smart Coding" caption="Preview of the first ~12 pages" %}

 ## Inside "Street-Smart Coding"